 The relationship between creativity and commerce is a rocky one, and it's particularly rocky when you're a freelancer.
-For all its many joys, being your own boss also means being your own accounting department and occasional bailiff.
+For all its joys, being your own boss also means being your own accounting department and occasional bailiff.

 Freelancers face three key issues: staying on top of the paperwork, getting paid and ensuring the taxman doesn't chuck you in prison.
 Taking care of all that can eat into the time you'd rather spend on designing.
 So how do others do it?

 01. Start a spreadsheet

 Elly Walton has been a freelance illustrator for over 10 years.
 Her client list reads like a who's who of the advertising, design and publishing fields, but despite her success, she's been using "pretty much the same old Excel spreadsheet with my incomings, outgoings and tax payable on it" all that time.

 Walton also records "the jobs as they come in, how I got them and whether it was a result of promotion or word of mouth," she explains.
 "It makes a nice, pretty graph that I look at occasionally to review my marketing."

 Walton uses an Adobe Photoshop template for invoices, prints hard copies – "I like to have a stack of physical paper to check through and stamp a little 'PAID' on it when it's paid" – and invoices jobs on completion.